Hepatobiliary Carcinoma and Pancreatic Surgery

 Laparoscopic liver resection is a minimally invasive technique to remove diseased parts of the liver.
 When possible, laparoscopic surgery is the procedure of choice over open surgery because it is so much less demanding on the patient.
 A traditional liver resection can be a complicated operation because there is so much blood flowing through the liver, and it requires a very large incision.
 Laparoscopic surgery is usually an outpatient procedure and, compared to traditional surgery, results in less pain and discomfort following surgery, shorter recuperation time and a quicker return to normal activities.

-The Nebraska Medical Center is home to one of the most active and prominent liver transplant centers in the world.
+Nebraska Medicine is home to one of the most active and prominent liver transplant centers in the world.
 Liver transplantation is normally an option for people with a small, early-stage liver tumor or for certain cases that involve bile duct tumors.
 In the past, individuals with cancer were not eligible for transplantation.
 However, new treatment options that can reduce the size of the tumor have helped increase the eligibility of many patients.
 Eligibility is based on the number of tumor nodules, the size of the tumors, how much the tumor has spread, the age and overall health of the patient.

 Learn more about our Liver Transplant Program.